DINA-Web/dina-model-concepts/component_descriptions/preparations.md

 ### Definition

-A preparation is a deliberate change of the state of a physical entity for a certain purpose.
+Preparations are deliberate changes of the state of physical entities for a certain purpose.
 The most relevant purposes are: preservation, research, display/exhibition.
 A preparation method could be constructive (e.g. mounting a skeleton), deconstructive (e.g. taking tissue samples) and without influence to the physical entity (e.g. cast from a bone).
 A preparation is a mandatory component for collection objects and is optional for physical entities.
-When a physical entity becomes a catalogued object it always (?) undergoes a preparation (
+When a physical entity becomes a catalogued object it always undergoes a preparation.

 ### Has links to
 * Files and multimedia